 The surrounding mountains are crisscrossed by numerous footpaths and invite you to take smaller, easier hikes.
 From the top, you have an overwhelming view of snow-covered peaks.

 Breakfast.
 We penetrate further into the Spiti-Valley, a cold desert landscape similar to Ladakh and Tibet.
 Our next stop is Kaza, with about 3200 inhabitants the largest town in Spiti and also the commercial center of this district.
 Kaza is situated on the Spiti river at an altitude of about 3650 m.
 Kaza itself is popular with travelers for its relaxed atmosphere (and its German Bakery).
 The old gompa had to be replaced some time ago by a new, extremely colorful monastery, which was inaugurated in 2009.

 Day 10: Day trip to Kibber and the monasteries Kee and Komic (approx. 85 km)

-After breakfast we ride high up to Kibber (4270 m), until recently the highest village in the world with road and electricity connections.
-In the meantime, there are several other villages that have challenged its position.
-Nevertheless this beautiful Tibetan village is worth a visit.
+After breakfast, we ride high up to Kibber (4270 m), until recently the highest village in the world with road and electricity connections.
+In the meantime, several other villages have challenged its position.
+Nevertheless, this beautiful Tibetan village is worth a visit.
 Halfway there is Kee (Kye) Monastery, which like so many in the region was built by Zingchen Zangpo.
 Here you can also admire the room in which the 14th Dalai Lama used to stay overnight when he was in the region.